Samuel More: The More children on the Mayflower

 At the time of the Mayflower's sailing in September 1620, the More children were aged between four and eight and classed as indentured servants.
 They were designated to be labour in the colony of (Northern) Virginia (present-day Long Island), which was the Mayflower's intended destination until winter weather forced the ship to anchor at Cape Cod.
-A number of colonists travelled as paying passengers on the Mayflower.
+Several colonists travelled as paying passengers on the Mayflower.
 Exactly what explanation was given for the More children's presence on the ship, unattended by any legal guardians, is not known, as many homeless waifs from the streets of London were sent to the New World as laborers.

 Three of the Mayflower Pilgrims eventually took responsibility for the children as indentured servants: